 - Weight Lifting: Frequently lifting heavyweights.

 - Sports: In sports, anything involving running, jumping, or a quick start can cause it.
-Moreover, it is common in many sports, for instance, running, basketball, soccer, and volleyball.
+If your knee is painful, it is recommended that you opt for knee support for running.

 - Muscle Tightness: Stiffness and tightness in the hamstrings and quadriceps muscles are other factors that can produce it.

 - Obesity: It is a common factor observed in non-athletes experiencing this issue.